telerik/teststudio-docs/docs/knowledge-base/test-automation-kb/dynamic-ids.md

 We recommend that you consider changing your application in order to make it use non-dynamically generated IDs.
 It will pay off in time saved on automation tasks.
 However, we realize this will not be an option for everyone.
 In this case you need to bypass the ID attributes.
 There are two ways to do this:

-## Edit the Identification Logic Configuration for the Project
+## Edit the Find Logic Configuration for the Project

 1. Open the Project Settings menu: